How to Calculate the Costs of Goods Sold

 As previously mentioned, if you paid for something that was specifically required to make the sale of your product, then it should go on COGS.
 If they were costs required for the day to day running of your business, then they’re operating expenses.

-Operating expenses is generally used to include selling, general and administrative expenses SG&A expenses), but most of the time you can include them under operating expenses.
+Operating expenses is generally used to include selling, general and administrative expenses, but most of the time you can include them under operating expenses.
 Examples of these costs can include:

 Rent (not related to manufacturing)